Breadcrumb

 Immunization Requirement: Recommendation for Tetanus

 A tetanus booster within the last ten years is highly recommended for all individuals who have recurrent animal contact.
-This is based upon guidance from The Center for Disease Control and Prevention
+This is based upon guidance from The Centers for Disease Control and Prevention

 You can record your last tetanus immunization in your medical evaluation as part of your animal occupational health form.

-Additionally, if you have received a Tdap vaccination within the past ten years or currently have it, please submit your vaccination records through the campus PNC system.
-Please review how to submit vaccine records via the portal.
-Should you encounter any issues, please contact us at ehsocchealth@ucr.edu.
+Additionally, if you have received a Tdap vaccination within the past ten years or currently have one, please submit your vaccination records through ehsocchealth@ucr.edu.
+A new vaccine portal will be available in April 2025.
+For students, use the existing patient portal.

 Where and How to Get Immunized